 - Which of the various Martin Freres maker’s stamps (logos) was used on the clarinet?

 Because of the trickling supply of Martin Freres Vintage clarinets online, Vintage Martin Freres Clarinets have become appreciable assets.
-French-made Martin Freres woodwinds that are described online as “FOR PARTS ONLY” are selling between $40 and $100 US.
+French-made Martin Freres woodwinds that are described online as “FOR PARTS ONLY” are selling between $50 and $120 US.
 In addition, the demand that we receive for original replacements parts is increasing.
 Even though brand new components to fit the Martin Freres brand of clarinets are readily available from Asia, original Martin Freres components remain far more valuable.
-This remains true despite the fact that the quality of the Asian components is improving quickly.
+This remains true despite the fact that the quality of the Asian components is improving year by year.

-Further, retail prices of completely re-fabricated (or overhauled) vintage Martin Freres Clarinets are rising, and actual sales reveal that trend as well.
-Recent retail prices online for a re-fabricated example of the last model release of the “LaMonte” series MARTIN FRERES clarinet has seen rising sales trends with an average selling price of nearly $500 as of this writing.
-The last LaMonte model was manufactured in FRANCE by the SOCIETE ANONYME DES ANCIENS ESTABLISSMENTS, MARTIN FRERES CORPORATION; formerly a French company, it has since been re-established in the United States.
+Further, retail prices of re-fabricated or overhauled vintage Martin Freres Clarinets are stable, and actual sales reveal that trend as well.
+Recent retail prices online for a re-fabricated example of the last model release of the LaMonte series MARTIN FRERES clarinet, Lamonte Model 2, has seen rising sales trends with an average selling price of $450 US.

 The value of all original English Boxwood Martin Freres Clarinets with manufacture dates before WWI are nearly extinct in playable condition.
 Reconditioning of Boxwood Clarinets is ill advised, aside from restringing the tenons, as museums and collectors value the originality above play-ability.
 Regardless of condition, these clarinets can be worth thousands of dollars.